0xKNUCKS/cpp-animation-lib/README.md

 ```

-Then now, we have to constantly update it by calling the <strong>_Update_</strong> function inside your main loop
+Then now, we have to constantly update it by calling the `Update` function inside your main loop

 ```cpp